 According to the driving principle of soft actuators, the bending of the actuator is caused by uneven deformation between the walls and bottom of the chambers.
 The deformation of the air chamber is mainly due to the deformation of the side walls of the chambers, including expansion and stretching.
 In the case of soft actuators with parallel chamber walls, the distance between the walls and the interaction between the inflated chambers during actuation greatly affect the magnitude of the exerted force.
-As a result of the inflation of the chambers, their walls are pushed against each other and the force causing the segments of the chamber to bend.
-However, due to the design, there is a distance between the walls of the chambers, so the degree of inflation must be such that the distance between them is reduced to zero due to the deformation of the chambers.
+As a result of the inflation of the chambers, their walls are pushed against each other and the force causing the segments of the chambers to bend.
+However, due to the design, there is a distance between them is reduced to zero due to the deformation of the chambers.
 The walls of the chamber are elastic, so they deform upon contact, and some of the energy is spent on this process.
 Eliminating these gaps and filling them with solid units can greatly contribute to the bending performance of the actuator, which will be examined in the following section.